storesafe/cordova-sqlite-storage/README.md

 - You have registered the plugin properly in `config.xml`.

 If you still cannot get something to work:
-- Make the simplest test program necessary to reproduce the issue and try again.
+- Make the simplest test program you can to demonstrate the issue, including the following characteristics:
-- If it still does not work then please make sure it is prepared to demonstrate the issue including:
   - it completely self-contained, i.e. it is using no extra libraries beyond cordova & SQLitePlugin.js;
   - if the issue is with *adding* data to a table, that the test program includes the statements you used to open the database and create the table;
   - if the issue is with *retrieving* data from a table, that the test program includes the statements you used to open the database, create the table, and enter the data you are trying to retrieve.

-Then please post the issue to the [pgsqlite forum](http://groups.google.com/group/pgsqlite).
+Then you can log the issue at [litehelpers / Cordova-SQLitePlugin / issues](https://github.com/litehelpers/Cordova-SQLitePlugin/issues) or post it to the [pgsqlite forum](http://groups.google.com/group/pgsqlite).

+**NOTE:** If you have any questions please use the community forum as described below.

+## Community forum

+If you have any questions about the plugin please post it to the [pgsqlite forum](http://groups.google.com/group/pgsqlite).

 ## Support priorities